 Cooking up a brand image

-Each of your product descriptions should help to build a picture of your wider brand, while also standing out on their own.
+When copywriting for food, each of your product descriptions should help to build a picture of your wider brand, while also standing out on their own.
 If you can latch onto some broad themes within your offerings and then blend these into all of your product descriptions, you can strengthen the impact of your website as a whole, improve brand recognition and make each individual description work harder towards conversions.